docQodly/docs/docs/studio/pageLoaders/components/dialog.md

 | On Close  | Calls for an action to be performed just before the dialog is closed. |

 :::tip
-In scenarios where the `Dialog` includes a `Webform Loader`, these events are triggered before the `On Load` actions of the `Webform Loader`.
+In scenarios where the `Dialog` includes a `Page Loader`, these events are triggered before the `On Load` actions of the `Page Loader`.
 :::